 Remember that what worked for one competitor in one particular platform may not necessarily work for you, though knowing that information is nonetheless crucial.

 Related: Learn from their mistake: Sunday Riley fake reviews.

-Once you’ve defined your goals, come up with an outline for your plan, and do as much research as possible on successful (and unsuccessful) campaigns both inside and outside of your industry, it’s time to come up with a finalized plan for your social media marketing strategy and specific campaign.
+Once you’ve defined your goals, come up with an outline for your plan, and done as much research as possible on successful (and unsuccessful) campaigns both inside and outside of your industry, it’s time to come up with a finalized plan for your social media marketing strategy and specific campaign.

-Make a social media calendar, defining clear goals and specific dates for meetings each goal and which social channels those goals apply to.
+Make a social media calendar, defining clear goals and specific dates for meetings with each goal and which social channels those goals apply to.
 Keep the calendar in clear view and make it as accessible as possible to everyone on your team- a physical copy on the office wall is a good idea.